Featured Guides

 The rate at which academics accept peer review requests fell by nearly half between 2018 and 2025.
 It now takes an average of 4.5 invitations to secure a single reviewer, and median submission-to-acceptance times have grown by 23 days.
 Here is what the reviewer shortage means for medical authors navigating an already slow system.

-JCR Ranking 2025 Workflow: Impact Factor, Journal Quartiles, and Better Journal Shortlists
+Journal Ranking Workflow: Quartiles and Better Shortlists

 Sex and Gender Reporting in Medical Manuscripts: What the SAGER Guidelines Require in 2026